 CSM is a distinguishing designation for PMPs

-How to mature the certifications - team members, cephalexin prescription, Cephalexin canada, etc.
+How to mature the certifications – team members, etc.

 Everyone wants it

 PMI is responding to this because it has to.
-Richmond chapter signed a collaborative agreement with the APLN, buy no rx cephalexin, Find cephalexin without prescription, this is happening in other places as well.
+Richmond chapter signed a collaborative agreement with the APLN, this is happening in other places as well.

 Shu-Ha-Ri progression: